-- pinpoint what is needed to define Sustainable Procurement policies and standards and establish them within the FS Group; - standardise sustainability principles and drive their integration into purchasing procedures and management; - integrate the requirements and guidelines provided by international standards on Sustainable Procurement.
+- pinpoint what is needed to define Sustainable Pro-

+curement policies and standards and establish them within the FS Group;

+- standardise sustainability principles and drive their integration into purchasing procedures and management; - integrate the requirements and guidelines provided by international standards on Sustainable Procurement.

 Based on this approach, the Group companies began to adapt their procedures, thanks to a process that involves specialised roles in purchasing, sustainability and other departments that take part in procurement processes.
 The table below shows the actions implemented and/or planned to manage impacts - both positive and negative, actual and potential - and address risks and opportunities, as well as achieve the goals and objectives of related policies.

-Actions Scope Target Value and base year Status Results 2024 SDGs (Agenda 2030) ETHIC AL AND RESPONS SIBLE BUSIN IESS CONDU СТ Gathering interest at the corporate level to start the certification project for its anticorruption management system Meetings with companies to share the path embarked on by FS to certify its anti-corruption management system and related supporting materials Gathering interest at the corporate level to start a certification programme for its anti-corruption management system Meetings with operating companies to share the path embarked on by FS and related supporting materials for certification of its anti-corruption management system Design, by 2025, an Action Plan on the extension of the project for the certification of the anti-corruption management systems to the main subsidiaries of FS N.A.
-In progress N.A.
-16 Publication of the document containing the rules of the Internal Quality Review (IQR) on the anti- corruption function of subsidiaries of FS174.
-IQR is an analytical activity designed to verify the adherence of corporate anti-corruption activities to the relevant body of Group rules.
-The document will require each Performance of the TQR on 18 corporate anti-corruption functions by 2030 N.A.
+Actions Scope Target Value and base year Status Results 2024 SDGs (Agenda 2030) ETHICAL AND RESPONSIBLE BUS INESS CON IDUCT Gathering interest at the corporate level to start the certification project for its anticorruption management system Meetings with companies to share the path embarked on by FS to certify its anti-corruption management system and related supporting materials Gathering interest at the corporate level to start a certification programme for its anti-corruption management system Meetings with operating companies to share the path embarked on by FS and related supporting materials Gathering interest at the corporate level to start a certification programme for its anti-corruption management system Meetings with operating companies to share the path embarked on by FS and related supporting materials for certification of its anti-corruption management system Design, by 2025, an Action Plan on the extension of the project for the certification of the anti-corruption management systems to the main subsidiaries of FS N.A.
 In progress N.A.
 16